zhixinliuh/zhixinliuh.github.io/projects/project-2.md

 labels:
   - Javascript
 ---
 One of our project for high school STEM class was to create an hotel simple checkin system this was part of the code i used to show the name or the room number that is bounded to the room.
+As this is an very basic project, This hotel check in program developed me in more connective thinking on how the button and helps me understand the way websites function.
+Prompt from user was really interesting interaction with the user using the program.

+This is also where I learn about the user interface, in which the user and a computer system interact.
+I found the user interface to be a very important part of a program that we could get values from and use the values given to determine the next step of the process for the user.
+I thought it's important because the data that the user interface brings us help improve the program as well as the convenience for the user.

 ```js
 //created an object that has no data
 var classroom={